 05 Mar Sustainable Landscaping : Power conservation

-Interestingly right from laying the landscape to maintenance, we use power.
+Interestingly right from laying the landscape to the garden maintenance, we use power.
 However, this is typically ignored when it comes to conservation.
 With proper planning and a good choice of landscape design you can conserve power in your lawns, and achieve sustainable landscaping.

 There is a host of lawn care processes, which typically require the use of power equipment.
 While power tools and equipment make life easier on a very large scale, many of the mid-sized and small lawn owners opt for such equipment, and does not offer much in sustainable landscaping.
 There are many low cost, power efficient alternatives to lawn care equipment that can be used.

 Although it still requires some physical effort to mow the lawns, they are lighter in weight, better in efficiency and offer a power efficient alternative to gas lawn mowers.
 There are a new generation of electric mowers too that can help keep the physical exertion low and still deliver high quality cut, thereby delivering sustainable landscaping.